ballerkobe808/invest/README - 1c FORECLOSURES.txt

 Foreclosure Notes-
 ===================================
-never do one for less than 30k
-It should never take you more than 15 hours to do one of these

 Mortgage (sometimes this is called a trustee in certain states) Types of Foreclosures
   non-judicial: (25 states Hawaii is one of these)